- Length: 2 sessions, 5 hours

 When I began my professional animal communication practice in 1991, I learned two things fairly quickly: That animals experience the same emotional range as humans, and that they are each unique in the way they experience and express their emotions—just like humans.

 Anthropologists and scientists at times concede that some animals might grieve given observed behaviors, but there must be research to “prove” it.
-They seem reluctant to acknowledge that anything that cannot be proven in physically measurable terms could actually be real, and that somehow only animals with brains the size of human brains or larger may have much emotional capacity.
+They seem reluctant to acknowledge that anything that cannot be proven in physically measurable terms can’t possibly be real, and that somehow only animals with brains the size of human brains or larger may have much emotional capacity.
 On the other end of the continuum, in new age literature and teachings, erroneous myths and assumptions abound that animals either don’t feel grief because “they all live in the moment and do not hold onto any emotions,” or they get over it quickly, based on theories that animals are “more evolved” than humans and so they do not experience any emotional suffering.
 Neither of these positions—scientific or new age— is aligned with what I’ve heard from thousands of animals over the years who have grieved deeply when abandoned or lost loved ones.
 More importantly, neither of these positions serve the animals who suffer loss, trauma and grief because both tell a story that most, if not all, animals don’t even experience grief.

 The idea that animals do not grieve or suffer from loss is typically circulated by people who don’t communicate with animals, or who believe that animals are “lesser beings” than humans.
 When we do talk with animals, having full, interactive conversations with those who have experienced loss, carefully listening to their stories and being open to fully witness their pain, it is abundantly clear that they grieve.
 Sometimes their grief is so obvious from observation alone that only a closed-hearted, closed-minded person who believes only what science can measure would deny that the animal’s grief is real.
 There is no hierarchy amongst species regarding who grieves.
 All beings grieve.
-To know this, we must acknowledge that some truth in the world is perceived and felt by the heart, not by the intellectual mind or by scientific proof.
+To know this, we must acknowledge that some truths in the world are perceived and felt by the heart, not by the intellectual mind or by scientific proof.

-In this class we’ll discuss dozens of true stories of animals who have experienced grieving—from elephants, whales, chimpanzees and snakes in the wild to dogs, cats, birds, horses, cows and goats living with humans.
+In this class we’ll discuss dozens of true stories of animals who have experienced grieving—from elephants, whales, dolphins, chimpanzees and snakes in the wild to dogs, cats, birds, horses, cows and goats living with humans.
 We’ll review specific ways to support animals who are grieving, whether it’s helping your own companion animals through the loss of a family member (animal or human), helping your adopted rescue animals cope and heal from their losses and grief from their past, wild animals grieving the loss of loved ones from natural death, natural disasters, intentional human killing or from being kidnapped and forced to live in captivity.
 We’ll discuss ways in which we can anticipate and plan for potential grief and grief-related stress of our animal companions to help mitigate their stress and emotional pain.
 We’ll also review ways in which we can help wild animals who are grieving even without being anywhere close to their physical location.

 You might also be interested in the related class Animals Perspectives and Stories about Death, The Other Side and Coming Back.